Why you should use your CPF to pay for your housing loan

 Sep 2020

-Why you should use your CPF to pay for your property and mortgage
+Why you should use your CPF to pay for your housing loan

-Why are property investors against using CPF for property>
+Why are property investors against using CPF for property and housing loans?

 The answer is simple – for property investment returns to look better, property investors want to show a larger cash profit from their investments.
 They cannot do so if they had funded the purchase largely by CPF.